johanhedin/sdrx/README.md

 Below is a list of the current main features of `sdrx`:

  * Multichannel.
 Listen to multiple channels simultaneously
- * Airspy R2/Mini and RTL dongle support
+ * Airspy R2/Mini and R820T(2)/R860 based RTL dongle support
  * Up to 8MHz of RF bandwidth (Airspy R2 or Mini in 10 MS/s IQ)
  * Per-channel auto SNR based squelsh
  * Auto restart of dongles if they are unplugged and then plugged in again